 With Drew Carey picking up the hosting duties the models are no longer referred to as ‘Beauties’.
 That term is viewed as derogatory and sexist today.
 So they are simply called ‘The Price Is Right Models”.
 That name sounds awfully boring in comparison doesn’t it?

-Despite the politically correct name changed that has been given to the models since Barker left, the show has still continued to get its fair share of lawsuits from its models, including a pregnancy lawsuit and a sexual harassment lawsuit.
-I guess the show doesn’t realize just because you change their titles doesn’t automatically change the conditions and attitudes these women are subjected to.
+Despite the politically correct name changed that has been given to the models since Barker left The Price Is Right, the show has still continued to get its fair share of lawsuits from its models, including a pregnancy lawsuit and a sexual harassment lawsuit.
+I guess the show doesn’t realize just because you change their titles, doesn’t automatically change the conditions and attitudes these women are subjected to.
 A simple name change isn’t enough.

 Or perhaps if they begin calling them The Price is Right Ladies will solve all the problems.

 I miss the Beauties and think they got unfairly treated.
 Ever since the Beauty scandals started up I viewed Barker much differently.
 Even just recently with the celebration of his ninetieth birthday, I couldn’t help but look at him with narrow eyes thinking.
 How much of the accusations by the Beauties are true?
 All that hugging contestants and being so gung-ho for animals welfare by Barker, could he be guilty of this bad behavior he’s been accused of by his female employees?

 Today, PlutoTV has a channel devoted solely to The Price Is Right – ‘The Barker Era’.
 Airing nonstop, you can watch Barker and his Beauties welcome contestants to play all those classic pricing games.

 Watching the shows now it seems like such an innocent time.
 A light daytime gameshow that attracted millions of viewers.
 But behind the flashing lights and the big wheel, apparently there was a lot of tension that went on behind the scenes.